Much more than just a recommendation...

 Dealing with Telephone Aggression

-•Be patient, the abusive language may abate, once the guest has vented.
+• Be patient, the abusive language may abate, once the caller has vented what they want to say.

 Our Referral Scheme